linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 Yes, you can use Conditional Blocks with Widget areas and sidebars using the new Widget Editor in WordPress 5.8+.

+= Can I toggle the visibility of nested blocks inside a Group Block? =

+Yes, you can apply conditional visibility rules to the WordPress Group Block.
+Each nested block will follow the same rules, you can also apply additional rules to each nested block.

 = Can I add custom conditions for my content? =

 You can use Conditional Blocks Pro and the [PHP logic condition](https://conditionalblocks.com/docs/conditions/php-logic/) to create custom visibility conditions for blocks.